 I have pain today.
 All the way to the bone.
 This a photo of my pain, localized in one place in my body but deep below the surface, under tissue and structure.
 Radiant pain.

 Not really.
 I mean, the pain is real but I took this photo a few days ago, before I knew how the pain would be.
 But now it seems to fit, which feels witchy to me.
-This is actually the exterior wall of a smoking cabinet The Chef uses for cooking his meals.
+This is actually the exterior wall of a smoking cabinet The Chef uses for cooking meat meals.
 Not my meals.
-He smokes meat in an upright cabinet for his own consumption or for his meat-eating guests.
-At some point during one of his smokes there was a flare-up inside the cabinet.
+Meat is smoked in an upright cabinet for The Chef’s consumption or for meat-eating guests.
+At some point during one of these smokes there was a flare-up inside the cabinet.
 Something briefly caught fire and the incident created this heat bloom on the outside of the back wall.
 I took a photo of it two days before my surgery.
 I cropped it but otherwise it is unedited.
 It is me who has been surgically edited.

 It hurts.
 I hurt.
 I hurts.
 They gave me a bottle of opioid pain medication to take as needed.
 I don’t want to take it even if I do need it.
 I made it through the night without it.
 I slept.
 Today is harder but I’d still rather not take it.
 I only bring it up now because I loved the serendipity of the black cabinet photo suddenly becoming relevant.
 It feels romantic to say this is a photo of my pain.